MicrosoftLearning/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab1_Navigate_finance_and_operations_apps.md

         pass@word1

     >[!Note] Internet Explorer may automatically open in the desktop.
 If you have not already completed steps #2-5, please finish them before navigating back to Internet Explorer.

 1. Select the **AdminUserProvisioning** file on the desktop.

 1. Enter the credentials provided and then select **Submit**.
-Your credentials can be found in the **Files** menu at the top right corner of the screen.
+Your credentials can be found in the **Resources** menu at the top right corner of the screen.

 1. Wait for the script to finish before continuing.
 This may take 2-3 minutes.
 Once the script is completed a pop-up box will display to confirm the Admin user has been successfully updated.